SunilVarma24/Collaborative-Multi-Agent/README.md

-# Collaborative Multi-Agent System using Tavily Search, PythonREPL, and LangChain
+# Collaborative Multi-Agent System using LangChain & LangGraph

 ## Project Overview
 This project implements a Collaborative Multi-Agent System that automates research and data visualization tasks by creating a team of agents.
 The system consists of two main agents: